HimesGroup/BMIN503_Final_Project/README.md

 Important definitions

-Urban/Rural classifications are defined by the 2013 NCHS Urban-Rural Classification Scheme for Counties.
+Urban/Rural classifications are defined by the 2013 NCHS Urban-Rural Classification Scheme for Counties (https://www.cdc.gov/nchs/data_access/urban_rural.htm).
+In the NHIS survey, Medium Metro and Small Metro are combined into one level.
+Micropolitan and Non-core are also combined to create the Nonmetro category.

 For regional residence (variable 'resregion'), states fall into the following categories: